Time-Uniform Self-Normalized Concentration for Vector-Valued Processes: Abstract

 \section{Abstract}

-Self-normalized processes arise naturally in many statistical tasks.
-While self-normalized concentration has been extensively studied for scalar-valued processes, there is less work on multidimensional processes outside of the sub-Gaussian setting.
+Self-normalized processes arise naturally in many learning-related tasks.
+While self-normalized concentration has been extensively studied for scalar-valued processes, there are few results for multidimensional processes outside of the sub-Gaussian setting.
 In this work, we construct a general, self-normalized inequality for $\R^d$-valued processes that satisfy a simple yet broad ``sub-$\psi$'' tail condition, which generalizes assumptions based on cumulant generating functions.
 From this general inequality, we derive an upper law of the iterated logarithm for sub-$\psi$ vector-valued processes, which is tight up to small constants.
-We demonstrate applications in prototypical statistical tasks, such as parameter estimation in online linear regression and auto-regressive modeling, and bounded mean estimation via a new (multivariate) empirical Bernstein concentration inequality.
+We show how our inequality can be leveraged to derive a variety of novel, self-normalized concentration inequalities under both light and heavy-tailed observations.
+Further, we provide applications in prototypical statistical tasks, such as parameter estimation in online linear regression, autoregressive modeling, and bounded mean estimation via a new (multivariate) empirical Bernstein concentration inequality.